mekaron/articles/agilecontent/fromprojecttoprocess.md

 What is hardly ever discussed, let alone measured, is how bottlenecks in the translation part of processes affect the business goals, for instance in terms of time to market, opportunity costs, scalability problems and unfit content for foreign users.
 This also means that it is very hard to discover what MUST be improved in order to add maximum value for the end user.

+## What is the difference?
+And why does it matter?

+"Simply put, a process is a set procedure that involves a sequence of steps that need to be taken in order to produce a result, whereas a project is a temporary course of action that aims to deliver a distinctive product, service, or result."

+A project manager makes sure all tasks are done in order to receive the result that are set for that project.
+A process manager continuously improves the process and is therefore more concerned with the quality of the process, rather than a deadline.
+A high quality process leads to a predictable and qualitative result.

 ## What is necessary: a mind shift

 The important thing to realize is that translation in itself is not something a user would pay for.
 It's a translated product that has value, for instance a software product.
 This is equally true for marketing content: the translation in itself is worthless, only in combination with a good marketing strategy, SEO and a medium to publish the content it can bring value.